Scroll on down for more details on what to see and do in this historic, coastal French town.

 “Un aller retour à La Rochelle.”

-For some reason, the staple textbook for teaching French across Engalnd had a fascination with this near mythical city.
-A generation of schoolchildren recited verbs and discussed the weather amid words like orangina, citron presse, a comic woman called Fifi Folle and, time and again, the city of La Rochelle.
+For some reason, the textbook for teaching French in English schools had a fascination with this city.
+A generation recited verbs, discussed orangina, citron presse, and a crazy woman called Fifi Folle and, time and time again, bought tickets to La Rochelle.

-And, as you’ve probably guessed, I was one of those schoolkids.
+And, as you’ve probably guessed, I was one of those children.

 Well, that was then and this is now.